connor/connor_old/source/_posts/2012-01-01-keyboard-shortcuts-on-rdios-web-app.markdown

 1. Now it's time to hack.
 Open up a terminal and `cd` into `/extension` within the project directory.

 2. Next, create a file for the rdio adapter.
-To do so, run
+To do so, run:

     ```
     touch keysocket-rdio.js
     ```

-3. Now, open up the `keysocket-rdio.js` file, and put the following code in there (I will explain it later on in the post):
+3. Now, open up the `keysocket-rdio.js` file you just created, and put the following code in there (I will explain it later on in the post):

 <script src="https://gist.github.com/1548707.js"> </script>